astropy/astropy/docs/cosmology/index.rst

   >>> import astropy.units as u
   >>> cosmo = FlatLambdaCDM(H0=70 * u.km / u.s / u.Mpc, Om0=0.3)

-However, all of the parameters that accept units (`H0`, `Tcmb0`, `m_nu`) have default units, so unit quantities do not have to be used.
+However, most of the parameters that accept units (`H0`, `Tcmb0`) have default units, so unit quantities do not have to be used.

-A number of additional dark energy models are provided (described below).
-Note that photons and neutrinos are included in these models, so Om0 + Ode0 is not quite one.
+The exception are neutrino masses, where you must supply a units if you want massive neutrinos.

 The pre-defined cosmologies described in the `Getting Started`_ section are instances of `~astropy.cosmology.core.FlatLambdaCDM`, and have